Cards’ Pujols hits 700th home run, 4th player to reach mark

 He plans to retire when the season ends.

-Pujols began his career in St. Louis.
+Pujols also began his career in St. Louis.
 He was selected by the Cardinals in the 13th round of the 1999 amateur draft and won the 2001 NL Rookie of the Year award.

-He has hit at least .300 with at least 30 homers and 100 RBIs in each of his first 10 seasons.
+The Dominican Republic native hit at least .300 with at least 30 homers and 100 RBIs in each of his first 10 seasons.
 He helped the Cardinals to World Series titles in 2006 and 2011.

 He set a career high with 49 homers in 2006 — one of seven seasons with at least 40 homers.
 He led the majors with 47 homers in 2009 and topped the NL with 42 in 2010.